 3.4 Severe Tropical Storm Pakhar (1714): 24 – 27 August 2017

-Dujuan was the first tropical cyclone that necessitated the issuance of the Increasing Gale or Storm Signal No. 9 since 1999.
+Pakhar was the fourth tropical cyclone affecting Hong Kong and necessitating the issuance of the No. 8 Gale or Storm Signal in 2017.

 Pakhar formed as a tropical depression over the western North Pacific about 570 km east of Manila on the night of 24 August.
 Moving generally westwards at first, it developed into a tropical storm the next day and moved northwestwards across Luzon.
 After entering the South China Sea on the morning of 26 August, Pakhar maintained a northwestward track and accelerated towards the coast of Guangdong.
 It intensified into a severe tropical storm during the night, reaching its peak intensity with an estimated sustained wind of 110 km/h near its centre.
 After making landfall over the coast of western Guangdong in the vicinity of Zhuhai on the morning of 27 August, Pakhar weakened gradually and dissipated over Guangxi that night.

 According to press reports, Pakhar and its remnant brought heavy rain and squalls to Guangdong, Guangxi, Guizhou and Yunnan, resulting in at least 12 deaths.
 Around 100 000 people were affected with direct economic loss around 370 million RMB.
 In Macao, eight people were injured and many places were flooded during the passage of Pakhar.
 A cargo vessel sunk about 120 km east of Hong Kong and 11 crew members on board were rescued.